axeluhl/sailing-analytics/wiki/info/landscape/paris2024/olympic-plan-for-paris-marseille-2024.md

 ## Cloud RabbitMQ

-Instead of ``rabbit-ap-northeast-1.sapsailing.com`` we will use ``rabbit-eu-west-3.sapsailing.com`` pointing to the internal IP address of the RabbitMQ installation in ``eu-west-3`` that is used as the default for the on-site master processes as well as for all cloud replicas.
+We will use ``rabbit-eu-west-3.sapsailing.com`` pointing to the internal IP address of the RabbitMQ installation in ``eu-west-3`` that is used as the default for the on-site master processes as well as for all cloud replicas.

 ## ALB and Target Group Set-Up